-I flew to King Salmon a couple of Sundays ago to install this 16′ wide layered stainless and weathering steel wall sculpture at Bear Trail Lodge on the Naknek River.
+I flew to King Salmon a couple of Sundays ago to install this 16′ wide layered stainless and weathering steel outdoor wall sculpture on the exterior wall of Bear Trail Lodge along the Naknek River.

 I’d made a heat-colored steel and birch decorative coffee table for them a few years ago.
 When I contacted the owner this spring, she said she’d been thinking about having a piece made for one of the large exterior lodge walls.

 It was a particularly fun design to work out; to give a feeling of the area and lodge experience, without making a literal picture.

 I drew it on my iPad.
 I wish I had a time-lapse of its evolution.
 24 hours of drawing, erasing, rearranging, scaling, and nudging elements, along with general refining.